step-by-step-tutorial/springboot-tutorial/cdc-debezium/README.md

 ### Connector

-Connectors use for establish a connection between Debezium, Kafka and a database.
+Connectors are used for establishing a connection between Debezium, Kafka and a database.

 **General Format**